Last updated: May 4, 2026

 - South Carolina Department on Aging: call 1-800-868-9095 or use GetCareSC to find your Area Agency on Aging and local support services.

 - South Carolina Legal Services: free civil legal help for eligible low-income residents.
-Apply online at South Carolina Legal Services or call 1-888-346-5592.
+Apply online or call 1-888-346-5592.

-- South Carolina Bar volunteer programs: the Department on Aging says the SC Bar helps with senior legal education and volunteer-attorney programs.
+- South Carolina Bar programs: the Department on Aging says the SC Bar helps with senior legal education and volunteer-attorney programs.
 Call 803-799-6653.

 - County office finder: use the South Carolina Association of Counties directory to find local assessor, auditor, and treasurer contacts.